James-the-data-guy/Exploratory-Data-Analysis-on-Hotel-Bookings/README.md

  16. What is the adr across different months?
  17. Which distibution channel has the highest adr?

+### Solution to Business Objective

+ 1. Resort hotel is most preffered so management can offer discounts in city hotel to increase bookings.
+ 2. Around 27.52% of bookings are cancelled so hotels can offer layality discount if guests don't cancel their bookings.
+ 3. Bed and breakfast is the most preffered meal, so it should be prepared early and get served on time.
+ 4. Room type A is most preffered by guests, so hotel should increase the number of room type A.
+ 5. Number of repeated guests is low that indicates there is something guests don't like which needs to fixed inorder to increase number of repeated guests.
+ 6. Majority number of guests came from Portugal, so the management should market in that country inorder to have many more guests.

+### Conclusion

+Inorder to achieve the business objective, I would suggest the client to make the price dynamic, introduce offers and packages to attract new customers.
+To retain the exitisting customers and ensure their repetition the client must introduce loyalty points program which can be redeemed by the customers in their next bookings.
+Amenities such as parking spaces, kids corner, free internet connection can be provided to increase the number of bookings.

 ### Documentation

 For detailed information, step by step explanations, code samples and documentation about the exploratory data analysis process please refer to the Jupyter notebook provided in the repository.